-- (K) the following information on each item of Rolling Stock in the Train (in the order in which the items of Rolling Stock will be placed, leading end first): - (1) the Rolling Stock classification; - (2) the Rolling Stock number; - (3) the Rolling Stock type (if a locomotive, whether hauling or otherwise); - (4) the gross mass of the Rolling Stock in tonnes; - (5) a description of the goods carried in the Rolling Stock (including any Dangerous Goods) by class and location on the Train; - (6) the destination of each item of Rolling Stock; and - (7) any known issues or defects, for example Rolling Stock that is 'out-of-gauge' or that has had its brakes cut out. - (c) If the Operator's Controller cannot comply with paragraph (b) because the nominated information system is not accessible by the Operator's Controller, then the Operator's Controller must: - (i) at least 15 minutes prior to the departure of the Operator's Train, notify the relevant Queensland Rail Network Controller Network Control Officer of at least the following information: - (A) the Operator for the Train Service who is accredited under the TRSA-RSNL; - (B) the Access Agreement under which the Train is operating; - (C) the identification number for the applicable TRA or ATT; - (D) the number of the Train; - (E) the Comparison Train Length in metres (including locomotives); - (F) the gross trailing load of the Train in tonnes; - (G) the following information on each item of Rolling Stock in the Train (in the order in which the items of Rolling Stock will be placed, leading end first); - (1) the Rolling Stock classification; and - (2) the Rolling Stock number; - (H) any known issues or defects, for example Rolling Stock that is 'out-of-gauge' or that has had its brakes cut out; and - (I) details of any Dangerous Goods; and - (ii) as soon as possible after the nominated information system becomes accessible by the Operator's Controller, enter the Train List for the relevant Train into Queensland Rail's nominated information system in accordance with any procedures specified by Queensland Rail from time to time. - (d) If the mass, length or configuration of the Train alters during the course of a journey, the Operator's Controller must notify the relevant Queensland Rail Network Controller Network Control Officer of the new mass, length and configuration.
+- (F) the Comparison Train Length in metres (including locomotives); - (G) the number of items of Rolling Stock in the Train; - (H) the gross mass of the Train in tonnes; - (I) the gross trailing load of the Train in tonnes; - (J) the motive power employed by the Train; and - (K) the following information on each item of Rolling Stock in the Train (in the order in which the items of Rolling Stock will be placed, leading end first): - (1) the Rolling Stock classification; - (2) the Rolling Stock number; - (3) the Rolling Stock type (if a locomotive, whether hauling or otherwise); - (4) the gross mass of the Rolling Stock in tonnes; - (5) a description of the goods carried in the Rolling Stock (including any Dangerous Goods) by class and location on the Train; - (6) the destination of each item of Rolling Stock; and - (7) any known issues or defects, for example Rolling Stock that is 'outof-gauge' or that has had its brakes cut out. - (c) If the Operator's Controller cannot comply with paragraph (b) because the nominated information system is not accessible by the Operator's Controller, then the Operator's Controller must: - (i) at least 15 minutes prior to the departure of the Operator's Train, notify the relevant Queensland Rail Network Control Officer of at least the following information: - (A) the Operator for the Train Service who is accredited under the RSNL; - (B) the Access Agreement under which the Train is operating; - (C) the identification number for the applicable TRA or ATT; - (D) the number of the Train; - (E) the Comparison Train Length in metres (including locomotives); - (F) the gross trailing load of the Train in tonnes; - (G) the following information on each item of Rolling Stock in the Train (in the order in which the items of Rolling Stock will be placed, leading end first); - (1) the Rolling Stock classification; and - (2) the Rolling Stock number; - (H) any known issues or defects, for example Rolling Stock that is 'out-ofgauge' or that has had its brakes cut out; and - (I) details of any Dangerous Goods; and - (ii) as soon as possible after the nominated information system becomes accessible by the Operator's Controller, enter the Train List for the relevant Train into Queensland Rail's nominated information system in accordance with any procedures specified by Queensland Rail from time to time.

+(d) If the mass, length or configuration of the Train alters during the course of a journey, the Operator's Controller must notify the relevant Queensland Rail Network Control Officer of the new mass, length and configuration.
 The Operator's Controller must ensure any changes in a Train List are updated in Queensland Rail's nominated information system in accordance with any procedures specified by Queensland Rail from time to time.

-6.7 Provision of information by Queensland Rail Network Controller Network Control Officer
+6.7 Provision of information by Queensland Rail Network Control Officer